awsdocs/amazon-redshift-developer-guide/doc_source/r_Boolean_type.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/r_Boolean_type.html)

+You can use an IS comparison to check a Boolean value only as a predicate in the WHERE clause\.
+You can't use the IS comparison with a Boolean value in the SELECT list\.

 **Note**
 We recommend always checking Boolean values explicitly, as shown in the examples following\.
 Implicit comparisons, such as `WHERE flag` or `WHERE NOT flag` might return unexpected results\.

 ## Examples<a name="r_Boolean_type-examples"></a>

-You could use a BOOLEAN column to store an "Active/Inactive" state for each customer in a CUSTOMER table:
+You could use a BOOLEAN column to store an "Active/Inactive" state for each customer in a CUSTOMER table\.

 ```
 create table customer(